meisl/lambda/README.md

 Also note: the process of substitution as described here is over-simplified.
 Care must be taken for special cases, and further conditions must be placed on "every occurence of `y` therein".
-All these subtleties don't have any "magic" to them, they're just complicated.
+All these subtleties don't have any "magic" to them, they're just a bit complicated.
 We'll cover them in β-reduction/α-conversion.